 “The only thing that helped me was coca-leaf tea,” she remembers.

 Altitude sickness, or acute mountain sickness (often called AMS), is a frequent companion for travelers, even if they’re not heading to the Andes.
-The average aircraft is pressurized to between 6,000 and 8,000 feet above sea level, enough to cause a little queasiness.
+The average aircraft maintains pressurization at an altitude of 6,000 to 8,000 feet above sea level, which can induce a slight feeling of queasiness.
 And that’s all it takes to set off a chain reaction of unfortunate symptoms that could ruin your next vacation.
-But it doesn’t have to.
+(But it doesn’t have to.
 Here’s how to look out for your health while traveling.)

 “In simple terms, altitude sickness is caused when you make an initial ascent from low altitude to high altitude,” explains Jeannine Benson, a physician with Kaiser Permanente in Edwards, Colo., which serves high-altitude destinations in Summit County.
 At higher elevations, the partial pressure of oxygen in the atmosphere is significantly lower.
 Less available oxygen means you have to work harder to get the same amount of air as you do at sea level.